NiamhG42/GameTools-Final-Project/README.md

 * Created cave walls

 * Giant crystal columns added to cave
-  -Randomly selects between different formations -Places columns each time a game starts (code)
+  - Randomly selects between different formations
+  - Places columns each time a game starts (code)
+  - Doesn't use same formation twice in a row